MicrosoftDocs/Contribute/Contribute/index.md

 Quick edits streamline the process to report and fix small errors and omissions in documents.
 Despite all efforts, small grammar and spelling errors _do_ make their way into our published documents.
 While you can create issues to report mistakes, it's faster and easier to create a pull request (PR) to fix the issue, when the option is available.

 1. Some docs pages allow you to edit content directly in the browser.
 If so, you'll see an **Edit** button like the one shown below.
 Clicking the **Edit** (or equivalently localized) button takes you to the source file on GitHub.
-If the **Edit** button (pencil icon without text) is missing, that means the documentation page is not available to be changed.
+If the **Edit** button is missing, that means the documentation page is not available to be changed.

    ![Location of the Edit link](./media/index/edit-article.png)